 "We cannot argue that the was the worst witness ever, that honour belongs to someone else.
 The accused was, however, demonstrably one of the worst witnesses ever encountered and….used well-calculated and rehearsed emotional outburst to deflect the attention and avoid having to answer questions."

 Oscar is facing and has pled not guilty to a total of 4 charges, a first degree murder charge and 3 gun charges.
-The defense will provide its closing arguments on Friday, and CBC reports it appears that Judge Masipa is hoping to move things along quickly after that.
+The defense will begin closing today, and is expected to conclude closing arguments on Friday, and CBC reports it appears that Judge Masipa is hoping to move things along quickly after that.
 The CBC is reporting that Judge Masipa has asserted she is hoping the closing ends on Friday, stating with a smile,

 "Unless of course you want to work on a Saturday and perhaps Sunday after church."